koka-lang/koka/readme.md

 ## Benchmarks

-There is a standard benchmark suite.
+There is a standard benchmark suite (discussed in detail in [Perceus] paper).
 It is still basic but more benchmarks with effect handlers are coming.
 The suite can run on (Ubuntu Linux), WSL2, and macOSX, and the benchmarks need: